tracktus/api-docs/v1/request.md

 ##### Errors

+The table below ilustrates the possible errors that can occur with an API request.

 Request Status | HTTP Status | Description
 -------------- | ----------- | ------------
 `OK`             | 200         | The request had a successful response